 TopSBM: Topic Models based on Stochastic Block Models

-Topic modeling with text data
+Explanation: Topic modeling with text data

 Topic models are a popular way to extract information from text data, but its most popular flavours (based on Dirichlet priors, such as LDA) make unreasonable assumptions about the data which severely limit its applicability.
 Here we explore an alternative way of doing topic modelling, based on stochastic block models (SBM), thus exploiting a mathematical connection with finding community structure in networks.